-We were engaged by the board of directors as statutory auditor of ZF Europe Finance B.V. on 7 September 2021 as of the audit for the year 2021.
+We were engaged by the board of directors as statutory auditor of ZF Europe Finance B.V. on 7 September 2021 as of the audit for the year 2021 and have operated as statutory auditor ever since that date.

 No prohibited non-audit services